 Side note: Very similar steps can be used to move around pages in your planner, so you can keep certain types of notes or documents together without having to worry about completing them all at once or leaving empty page spreads in anticipation of more notes/documents about a certain topic/project stage being added later.
 For example, if you brainstormed for a project and then started to outline it, but then decide the next day to brainstorm more before continuing the outline, you can just add a new blank page between the brainstorming and outlining that you’ve already done.For example, if you brainstormed for a project and then started to outline it, but then decide the next day to brainstorm more before continuing the outline, you can just add a new blank page between the brainstorming and outlining… Click To Tweet

-Now that I’ve gone over the basics, here are the links to the two PDFs I’ve made.
+Now that I’ve gone over the basics, here are the links to the two academic digital planners that I’ve made: colorful planner and grayscale planner.
+[Here’s another planner with the usual January-December schedule.]
 I can’t guarantee that there are no mistakes with the hyperlinks, as this creative project is still pretty new to me.
 I’ve tried them both out, though, and haven’t encountered any issues with these versions.
 Both digital academic planners – this colorful one and this grayscale one – have the same structure, so I’ll just add an image of the colorful one below since this version didn’t appear in the above tutorial.
 Also, while they each have 158 pages, the colorful one is a slightly larger file (7.7 MB vs 7 MB, after being compressed).
-If you’d rather use a blank digital notebook to plan, here’s the post with those PDFs.

 In my next post, I’ll focus more on helpful resources for learning more about digital planning, and I’ll also go over the process of making digital “stickers.”
-There are more professionally made digital planners out there, so I’ll link to a few of them in the next post for anyone who might decide that digital planning is definitely for them and they want an upgrade before really diving in next month (I promise, my feelings won’t be hurt).
+There are more professionally-made digital planners out there, that are designed to mimic the look of physical planners.
+I’ll link to a few of them in the next post for anyone who might decide that digital planning is definitely for them and they want a more professionally-designed planner that looks exactly like a physical one.
 Of course, YouTube or Pinterest are the best resources if you want to get a head start on further customizing your planner before my next post.